-If you want to keep your current room in Niskanen or LLC, you may reselect it during Phase Two.
-Upon reselecting your current room during Phase Two, your Housing Sign-Up process is complete, and you will not be able to participate in Phase Three or Phase Four.
+If you want to keep your current room in Niskanen or MLLC, you may re-select it during Phase Two.
+Upon re-selecting your current room during Phase Two, your Housing Sign-Up process is complete, and you will not be able to participate in Phase Three (roommate selection).

 I'm requesting a single room.
 How can I get one?

 There are limited single rooms available on campus.
 They are popular, and are often the first rooms selected.
 Due to space limitations, double rooms cannot be reserved as singles.